 - Available online trainings include Youth Protection Training and ALL required Cub Scout Leader Training

-- If training is not available online, see the 2016-2017 Training Schedule for in person courses being held by PA Dutch Council.
+- If training is not available online, see the 2017-2018 Training Schedule for in person courses being held by Pennsylvania Dutch Council.
 No matter which District is hosting a course, you can still go.

 - Talk to your Unit Commissioner or District Executive.
 They can work with your District’s Training team to see if someone may be available to bring training to you.